-NB: the long term evolution of actual costs & charges can be analysed in further detail as follows:
+Transparency & analytical guidance notes: the composition and long term evolution of actual costs & charges can be analysed in further detail as follows:

-- Rail Pax Fee per Train comprises ca.60% OMRC and ca.40% IRC/FAUC. - OMRC cost base evolves essentially for 80% directly in line with inflation (IMP & RPI +0%), with remaining 20% passed-through at cost (but also broadly linked to inflation in longer term). - IRC/FAUC charge base is directly indexed on inflation with an annual reduction factor (IMP & RPI -1.1%). - thus Rail Pax Fees per Train follow a main trend of inflation minus 0.4% (annual reduction included in price table) divided by train volume (variance applied in annual adjustments, & integrated in 5-yearly revisions of price table).
+- Rail Pax Fee per Train comprises ca.60% OMRC and ca.40% IRC/FAUC. - OMRC cost base evolves essentially for 80% directly in line with inflation (IPC & RPI +0%), with remaining 20% passed-through at cost (but also broadly linked to inflation in longer term). - IRC/FAUC charge base is directly indexed on inflation with an annual reduction factor (IPC & RPI -1.1%). - the total annual base of passenger costs and charges (OMRCx75% + IRC/FAUC) is apportioned between the passenger trains of the year pro-rata the number of trains (forecast then actual) weighted by the price on the scales. - consequently Rail Pax Fees per Train are driven by a main trend of inflation minus 0.4% (annual reduction included in price table) divided by the actual train volume (with volume forecasting variance applied in annual adjustments, & integrated in 5-yearly revisions of price table).